 Whether you need a residency plan is best answered by first describing the category of taxpayers who usually aren’t benefited by one.

 - First, for those planning to pull up all stakes from California and move lock, stock and barrel to a new state, special planning with attorney input isn’t usually required.
 If you sell your home, terminate all your business and financial interests, change your legal relations with the state (driver’s license, voter registration, primary care physicians, professional licenses, etc.), without returning to California for stays of any significant length, the FTB is unlikely to prevail in a residency audit, or even initiate one.
-In this scenario, a departing taxpayer usually doesn’t have enough at risk to warrant the cost of attorney involvement.
-The exception involves those with extraordinarily high income, who want to minimize audit risk as much as possible because they are particularly risk averse.
+In this scenario, a departing taxpayer usually is at low risk, which may not warrant the cost of attorney involvement.
+The exception involves those with extraordinarily high income, who want to minimize audit risk as much as possible because that amount at stake is high or they are particularly risk averse.
 An attorney knowledgeable in residency rules can reduce a taxpayer’s risk of a residency audit, since such audits are often triggered by common, avoidable mistakes.
 See, California Residency Audits: Three Year-End Tasks To Reduce The Risk For Nonresidents.

-- Residents who expect to recognize a large capital gain not sourced to California in the near future (for instance, from a stock sale, a startup IPO, or Bitcoin conversion), especially if they have or plan to maintain complex connections with California, such as a vacation home or business interests.
+- Residents who expect to recognize a large amount of capital gains not sourced to California in the near future (for instance, from a stock sale, a startup IPO, or Bitcoin conversion), especially if they plan to maintain complex connections with California, such as a vacation home, business interests, or earn-out obligations.

 - Residents who receive significant income not sourced to California or where the sourcing is subject to relocation or restructuring (for business owners, typically this involves establishing new entities out-of-state or converting a portion of distributive share to W-2 earnings accrued for work outside of California).

-- Startup founders residing in California who want to plan ahead for their exit in a way that will minimize California taxes and residency audit risk when a cash-out occurs.
+- Resident startup founders residing in California who want to plan ahead for their exit in a way that will minimize California taxes and residency audit risk when a lucrative cash-out occurs.

-- Nonresidents who plan to retire in California after a large liquidity event not sourced to California (usually an asset sale, business buy-out, or cryptocurrency conversion), particularly if they already have substantial California contacts which put them at risk for an unfavorable residency determination.
+- Nonresidents who plan to retire in California after a large liquidity event not sourced to California (usually an asset sale, business buy-out, or cryptocurrency conversion), particularly if they already have substantial contacts in California (such as a second home), which put them at risk of an unfavorable residency determination.

 A more detailed list of the scenarios where residency tax planning may make economic sense is here.

 As the above discussion indicates, residency tax planning can have a lot of moving parts.
 Often, they all have to align for there to be significant tax savings.
-In most cases, this means a preliminary review by a CPA is in order.
-By having a CPA run the numbers through a pro forma to estimate the potential best-case scenario tax savings, a taxpayer will be in a position to determine whether the benefits outweigh the burdens.
+In most cases, this means a preliminary review by a CPA is in order, particularly if you have complex assets with income sourcing that needs to be identified.
+By having a CPA run the numbers through a pro forma to estimate the potential best-case scenario tax savings, a taxpayer will be in a position to determine whether the benefits of changing residency outweigh the burdens.